DraftKings Inc. (DKNG): Skating on Thin Ice? We Know the Answer

 DKNG’s Market Performance

-DKNG stocks went down by -4.29% for the week, with a monthly jump of 20.17% and a quarterly performance of 12.09%, while its annual performance rate touched -72.50%.
-The volatility ratio for the week stands at 5.25% while the volatility levels for the past 30 days are set at 7.10% for DraftKings Inc. The simple moving average for the period of the last 20 days is -8.58% for DKNG stocks with a simple moving average of -17.03% for the last 200 days.
+DKNG stocks went down by -6.29% for the week, with a monthly drop of -5.32% and a quarterly performance of 21.78%, while its annual performance rate touched -74.64%.
+The volatility ratio for the week stands at 6.04% while the volatility levels for the past 30 days are set at 6.59% for DraftKings Inc. The simple moving average for the period of the last 20 days is -14.70% for DKNG stocks with a simple moving average of -20.17% for the last 200 days.

 Analysts’ Opinion of DKNG